 Allocate to TikTok once you have 3+ months of performance data showing strong retention metrics (Day 7 retention above 35%) and a budget of at least $20k monthly.
 TikTok excels at driving high-volume installs but requires volume to optimize properly.

-TikTok's auction system improves after 50-100 conversions daily, so you need sufficient budget to hit learning thresholds.
-We've seen gaming apps achieve 20-30% lower CPI on TikTok compared to Meta, but only after reaching scale.
-The platform penalizes low-spend accounts with poor ad delivery.
+TikTok’s auction system improves after 50-100 conversions daily, so you need sufficient budget to hit learning thresholds.
+In our experience, gaming apps can see meaningful CPI advantages on TikTok compared to Meta, but only after reaching sufficient scale.
+The platform penalizes low-spend accounts with poor ad delivery, so avoid resetting the algorithm’s learning phase to avoid resetting the algorithm’s learning phase.

 - Minimum monthly budget: $20k to see statistical significance